jax79sg/offlinekubenetesubuntu/v1.19/README_1.19.md

 # The following will be setup after all is done.
 ## Online environment
 * Internet machine
-   * Ubuntu 18.04.05.
+   * A freshly installed Ubuntu 18.04.05, do not run any apt commands after fresh install.
    * This can be a virtual machine.
-   * Its used to download all the necessary tools
+   * It will be used to download all the necessary tools

 ## Offline environment
 * Master node